MaGS: Reconstructing and Simulating Dynamic 3D Objects with Mesh-adsorbed Gaussian Splatting: Introduction

 3D reconstruction and simulation, while interrelated, have distinct objectives: reconstruction requires a flexible 3D representation adaptable to diverse scenes, whereas simulation necessitates a structured representation to model deformation policies effectively.
 This dual requirement poses significant challenges for a unified framework.
-To address this, we introduce the Mesh-adsorbed Gaussian Splatting (MaGS) method.
-MaGS constrains 3D Gaussians to hover on the mesh surface, creating a hybrid mesh-Gaussian 3D representation that combines the rendering flexibility of 3D Gaussians with the spatial coherence of meshes.
-Leveraging this representation, we further propose a learnable Relative Deformation Field (RDF) to model the relative movement between the mesh and Gaussians, in addition to the mesh deformation itself.
-These designs distinguish MaGS from other methods that typically use the anchored and fixed mesh-Gaussian representation~\cite{liu_dynamic_2024,waczynska_games_2024,guedon_sugar_2023}: By allowing relative displacement between the mesh and 3D Gaussians through the learnable RDF, MaGS bypasses the trade-off between rendering accuracy and deformation rationality during dynamic object reconstruction.
-On the simulation side, MaGS extends the as-rigid-as-possible (ARAP)~\cite{sorkine_as-rigid-as-possible_2007} prior within meshes to capture a relative motion of each 3D Gaussian, thus handling more complex deformations.
-By joint optimizing meshes, 3D Gaussians, and RDF, MaGS achieves both high rendering accuracy and realistic deformation.
-Extensive experiments on the D-NeRF and NeRF-DS datasets demonstrate that MaGS outperforms current methods in both reconstruction and simulation, significantly reducing floating points and artifacts.
-In this regard, MaGS presents a new paradigm for a unified reconstruction and simulation framework.
+In this paper, we propose the Mesh-adsorbed Gaussian Splatting (MaGS) method to address this.
+MaGS constrains 3D Gaussians to roam near the mesh surface, creating a hybrid mesh-Gaussian 3D representation that combines the rendering flexibility of 3D Gaussians with the adaptability of meshes to different geometric priors.
+To realize this representation, we introduce a learnable Relative Mesh Deformation Network (RMD-Net) that learns motion principles from video data to refine mesh deformations, and a learnable Relative Gaussian Deformation Network (RGD-Net) to model the relative displacement between the mesh and 3D Gaussians to enhance rendering fidelity under mesh constraints.
+Unlike conventional anchored, fixed mesh-Gaussian methods~\cite{liu_dynamic_2024,waczynska_games_2024,guedon_sugar_2023}, MaGS allows Gaussians relative displacement through the RGD-Net, effectively bypassing the trade-off between rendering accuracy and deformation rationality during dynamic object reconstruction.